Zipcoder/wordguess.maven/README.md

 ### As you start

 Right away:
-Add your name as a comment to the Wordguess.java class, and do a "git trio" ->
+Add your name as a comment to the Wordguess.java class, and do the "git trio" in a terminal ->

 ```
 git add .